 Who called in the well-being check?
 Was it a family member?

 When was the time of death?

 Was Gail sexually assaulted?

 Could there have been more than one killer?

 Where is the murder weapon?
 What kind of knife was used to cut her throat?

 So many unanswered questions.

-Her killer probably entered through the front door because the theory is she willingly let him in because she knew him.
-Then, after he killed her he locked the deadbolt and went out the rear entrance, locking it on his way out.
+Her killer probably entered through the front door because she knew him.
+Then, after he killed her, he locked the deadbolt and went out the rear entrance, locking it on his way out.
 I think this because the cop had to break in through the rear entrance.
 In a way, that’s odd.
 Why would the killer worry about locking the door?